Vitamix 7500 vs 750: Which One Would I Buy?

 Also the recipe book and tutorial DVD that come with your purchase are different for each model.
 I am interested to see what info is actually provided on the DVD.
 If you have an idea, feel free to add that detail to the Comments below.

-Photo used under Creative Commons from Pamela Bates
+Photo above used under Creative Commons from Pamela Bates

 I have not seen very many discounts or coupons for these blenders, probably because they are a valued and prized purchase and also in high demand.